-But what does this mean in reality?
+But what does this really mean?
 What exactly are these alternatives looking to depart?
-For many, the term neoliberalism is used with such regularity, and at times such carelessness, that its definition has become hazy, and its precepts unclear.
-If it really is to be departed, people must first understand it; they must understand how it arose, to whom it accrues power, and by what means it has been sustained.
-To that end, the below attempts to dissect the term, looking at its history, the policies it has spawned and the effects it’s had on society.
+The word neoliberalism is used with such regularity – and at times carelessness – that its definition has become hazy, its precepts unclear.
+And therein lies much of its power.
+To escape its clutches people must first understand it: how it arose, to whom it accrues power, and by what means it has been sustained.
+To that end, the following attempts to dissect the term, studying its history, the policies born from its logic, and the effects it’s had on society.

-Although possibly hyperbolic to a modern ear, one should remember the period in which these ideas emerged.
-Freidrich Hayek’s polemic The Road to Serfdom – considered a founding text of the doctrine - was first published in 1944, while the Second World War was still raging and people were seeing first hand the horrific potential of total state control.
+While hyperbolic to a modern ear, one should remember the period in which these ideas emerged.
+Friedrich Hayek’s polemic The Road to Serfdom – considered a founding text of the doctrine - was first published in 1944 as the Second World War still raged and people were seeing first hand the horrific potential of total state control.
 Hayek identified German and Soviet economic planning as the birthplace of these tyrannies and promulgated economic libertarianism, a serious reduction of governmental intervention into the economy, as the most effective bulwark against such abuses.

-In the 1950s, the fledgling ideology caught the attention of the rich who saw it as a means of escaping unwanted governmental restraints - in particular, public protections and high taxation.
+As the century progressed, the fledgling ideology caught the attention of the rich who saw it as a means of escaping unwanted governmental restraints - in particular, public protections and high taxation.
 Through lavish funding from these elites, a network of think tanks straddling both sides of the Atlantic was quickly established, designed to spread the neoliberal word among academics and policy-makers.
 Despite this financial backing, the ideology remained on the margins.
 The post-war consensus was in full swing and Keynes’ economic recommendations were being readily applied across most of the Western world.
 Governments were unashamedly raising taxes – in the UK income tax reached 75% – broadening public services and expanding social security.
-Neoliberals, in contrast, were thought of as out of step, relics from the past, and were forced to bide their time, and spent the period further elaborating their burgeoning creed; a process that culminated in 1960, when Hayek wrote his seminal The Constitution of Liberty.
-Some years later the book would be famously brandished by Thatcher in a policy meeting, as she proclaimed of her party: ‘this is what we believe!’
+Neoliberals, in contrast, were thought of as out of step, relics from the past, and were forced to bide their time.

-It wasn’t actually until the economic crises of the 1970s that neoliberalism got a look in.
+It wasn’t until the economic crises of the 1970s that neoliberalism finally got its chance.
 But when it did, its ecosystem of think tanks, pressure groups, and organisations were well prepared.
 As its influential proponent Milton Friedman commented of the time, when Keynesian economics began to fail, and people were scrambling for change, ‘there was an alternative ready there to be picked up’.
 The world has not looked back.

 Across the pond, Reagan had embarked on a similar journey, gutting union power and cutting public spending.
 Capturing the spirit of the age he declared that ‘the most important cause of our economic problems has been the government itself’.
 It wasn’t long before the ideology was also adopted by international institutions like the IMF, World Bank and World Trade Organisation, and imposed on an unprecedented scale across the world.
 Its spread was such that even nominally left-wing political parties, like the UK Labour Party and the Democrats in America, would eventually cave into its practices, assimilating its core principles.
 And with that, the ‘Overton window’, the range of ideas tolerated in public discourse, moved someway to the right.

 The politics of the 1980s were, without doubt, neoliberalism at its most strident, and its record during the time is highly contested.
 In Britain, where its tenets were most closely followed, policy aims were often missed.
-Economic growth, the Holy Grail to most neoliberals and a chief indicator of progress, was actually slower than in previous decades, and its dividends were far more unevenly distributed – inequality dramatically increasing.
-Meanwhile, Thatcher’s smashing of the unions left workers vulnerable in the face of big business, which proceeded to suppress wages without fear of collective action.
-This meant that when unemployment began to fall, in-work poverty rose.
+Economic growth – the Holy Grail to neoliberals and a chief indicator of progress – was actually slower than in previous decades, and its dividends were increasingly unevenly distributed – inequality dramatically rising.
+Meanwhile, Thatcher’s smashing of the unions left workers vulnerable in the face of big business, and without the protection of collective action, wages were squeezed.
+This meant that even when unemployment began to fall, in-work poverty rose.
 Similar trends were found in the US where Reagan's massive tax cuts, shrinking of social security – food stamps, for instance, were slashed – and increased subsidies for corporations, increased both inequality and poverty, while lining the pockets of big business.
 Already unequal, the balance of power tipped further away from the everyman.